-This topic explains the reconciliation process when the recipient's partner dies.
+This topic explains the reconciliation process when the individual's partner dies.

-If the recipient's partner dies during the relevant income year (1.1.R.23) and the executor of the deceased partner's estate lodges the tax returns before the end of the income year, reconciliation does not occur until after the end of the income year when the recipient has lodged their tax return.
+If the individual's partner dies during the relevant income year (1.1.R.23) and the executor of the deceased partner's estate lodges the tax returns before the end of the income year, reconciliation does not occur until after the end of the income year when the individual has lodged their tax return.

 Example: Mrs Nbebi receives FTB and Mr Nbebi dies on 1 January.
 The executor lodges the returns in March and the estate is wound up by the end of April.
 Mrs Nbebi lodges her tax return in August of the first lodgement year and her entitlement is reconciled soon after.

-If a recipient whose partner has died lodges their return in the first lodgement year (1.1.L.30) before the executor has lodged the returns for the deceased partner an interim reconciliation can take place.
-If the executor of the estate subsequently lodges the returns before 30 June of the second lodgement year then a final reconciliation occurs.
+If an individual whose partner has died lodges his or her return in the lodgement year (1.1.L.30) before the executor has lodged the returns for the deceased partner an interim reconciliation can take place.
+The executor of the estate is required to lodge the returns before 30 June of the lodgement year so the final reconciliation can occur.

-Where the partner dies part way through the income year, assessment of the recipient's family assistance entitlement is carried out by including:
+Where the partner dies part way through the income year, assessment of the individual's family assistance entitlement is carried out by including: